n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.0.md

 ## Workflow design

-Now that know what Nathan wants to automate, let's list the steps he needs to take to achieve this:
+Now that we know what Nathan wants to automate, let's list the steps he needs to take to achieve this:

 1. Get and combine data from all necessary sources.
 2. Sort the data and format the dates.